scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Unsigned extensions `PathSegmentUnsignedExtensions`.
 They are part of the AS entry component (the `ASEntry` message, see also [](#as-entry)).
 - Signed extensions `PathSegmentExtensions`.
 They are part of the signed body component of an AS entry (the `ASEntrySignedBody` message, see also [](#ase-sign)).

-It is recommended to keep the size of signed extensions small, since they are an integral part of the input to every AS’s signature.

 The Protobuf message format of extensions is below.
 As an example, it mentions the `StaticInfoExtension`, a signed extension that is used to carry path segment metadata, such as segment latency, bandwidth, router coordinates, link type, number of internal hops.
 This and other extensions are at time of writing experimental, so definitions of this message format are omitted and [PCBExtensions] should be referred to.

 ~~~~